 If it’s an external link, check whether it’s still active by putting its address into the Wayback Machine (https://archive.org/web/).
-This is a tool that lets users see what websites looked like in the past to see if there have been any changes recently.
+This tool lets users see what websites looked like in the past to see if there have been any changes recently.

 Conclude and Add Your CTAs

 With a CTA, you are asking the reader to do something.
 You want them to download a free report, subscribe to your email list, or visit your website.
 Your call to action should be short, simple, and direct.
-It should also stand out from the rest of the content to easily be noticed.
+It should also stand out from the rest of the content to be noticed easily.

 The last step of your content marketing strategy is to add a CTA (call to action) to your content.
 This is the final step to help convert visitors into subscribers or customers.
 You can use any of the following CTAs:

-Call-to-action button: This button directs the readers to a specific page on your website, like an order form, signup page, etc.
+Call-to-action button directs the readers to a specific page on your website, like an order form, signup page, etc.

 Inline CTA: This is an inline link that directs users to take some action on a specific page of your website.

-Links with anchor text: These links with anchor text direct users to specific pages on your website.
+Links with anchor text: These links direct users to specific pages on your website.

 Evergreen Content: Why Should You Care?

 Suppose you have a website or blog where you regularly publish new articles.
-In that case, you probably already know that search engine algorithms reward websites with fresh content with higher rankings than those who don’t update their site regularly.
-So it makes sense to make sure that your evergreen content is optimized for search engines and human readers.
+In that case, you probably already know that search engine algorithms reward websites with fresh content with higher rankings than those that don’t update their site regularly.
+So it makes sense to ensure that your evergreen content is optimized for search engines and human readers.

-But there’s another good reason why you should update your evergreen content: so that people can find it later on when they are looking for specific information and want answers quickly.
-Suppose people go back to old articles again and again to find answers or solutions on a particular topic.
+But there’s another good reason you should update your evergreen content: so that people can find it later when they are looking for specific information and want answers quickly.
+Suppose people repeatedly go back to old articles to find answers or solutions on a particular topic.
 In that case, the chances are that they will also share those articles with others in their network if they think it might help them solve their problem too.